ascholerChemeketa/cs160Reader/_sources/HistoryOfComputers/Prehistory.rst

 .. index:: Pascaline, Antikythera Mechanism
 .. index::
-    single: Leibniz, Gotfried
+    single: Leibniz, Gottfried
     single: Pascal, Blaise

 In the 1600s, the first mechanical calculators were developed.
-A teenager named Blaise Pascal (later to become into a famous mathematician) was one of their inventors.
-Pascal began to work on his calculator in 1642, when he was only 19 years old.
-He had been assisting his father, who worked as a tax commissioner, and sought to produce a device which could reduce some of his workload.
+A teenager named Blaise Pascal (later to become a famous mathematician) was one of their inventors.
+Pascal began to work on his calculator in 1642 when he was only 19 years old.
+He had been assisting his father, who worked as a tax commissioner and sought to produce a device that could reduce his workload.
 The device he built, called the **Pascaline** could do addition and subtraction including automatically carrying from one place to the next.
-Many other mathematicians of the 17th century tried their hand at building their own calculators, including `Gotfried Leibniz <http://en.wikipedia.org/wiki/Gottfried_Leibniz>`_ who described a machine that would be implemented using :ref:`binary numbers <binary>`.
+Many other mathematicians of the 17th century tried their hand at building their own calculators, including `Gottfried Leibniz <http://en.wikipedia.org/wiki/Gottfried_Leibniz>`_ who described a machine that would be implemented using :ref:`binary numbers <binary>`.

 .. container:: inlinegroup clear